 Freehold (Green Title) and Survey-Strata Subdivision

-In Western Australia, the subdivision of land (including the amalgamation of lots) is controlled by the Western Australian Planning Commission (WAPC) through the Department of Planning (DoP).
-The city's involvement in this process is one of a referral body that provides comments on subdivision proposals.
+In Western Australia, the subdivision of land (including the amalgamation of lots) is controlled by the Western Australian Planning Commission (WAPC) through the Department of Planning, Lands and Heritage (DPLH).
+The City's involvement in this process is one of a referral body that provides comments on subdivision proposals.

-General information, applications forms, submission requirement checklists and a guide to the fees payable for all subdivision applications are available on the WAPC website.
+General information, applications forms, submission requirement checklists and a guide to the fees payable for all subdivision applications are available on the DPLH website.

 The City of Subiaco Planning Services is responsible for the allocation of street numbers to all properties within the city.
 Street numbers are allocated in accordance with the “Australian/New Zealand Standard – Geographic Information – Rural and Urban Addressing” to new developments, subdivisions, amalgamations and also reallocation of street numbers.

 The City will consider a street number change if the property undergoes a subdivision, amalgamation or if there are difficulties associated with identifying the property.
 For more information refer to the street numbering information sheet below.